pgilad/leasot/README.md

 ### .isExtSupported(extension)

-Check whether extension is supported by parser.
+Check whether extension is supported by a built-in parser.

 Specify an extension including the prefixing dot, for example: